AleCano1/Kickstarter-Analysis/README.md

 # Kickstarter-Challenge
-Deep analysis of Kickstarter´s campaigns
+Based Data about Kickstarter campaigns

 ## Overview of Project
 It´s a deep analysis of outcomes of Kickstarter´s campaigns related to their launch date and their goals.